Israeli razing of cemeteries and necroviolence against Palestinians: Israeli reaction and claims

-The Israeli military permitted CNN to visit the cemetery and surroundings for three hours, but did not allow CNN to see the alleged tunnel entrance that the IDF claimed was inside the cemetery.
-CNN visited the tunnel but was unable to determine if the tunnel was located underneath the cemetery or not.
-The IDF only permitted entrance to the tunnel from an entrance outside the cemetery perimeter, and later provided drone footage of that entrance as well a different entrance outside the perimeter.
-CNN broadcast footage of the completely destroyed, desecrated and dug-up cemetery grounds, damage which the IDF claimed was necessary in order to find and destroy the tunnel.
+On 29 January 2024 the IDF claimed to discover a Hamas operation room in an underground tunnel which it claimed lay 20 m beneath the Bani Suheila cemetery in Khan Yunis.
+The Israeli military permitted CNN to visit the cemetery and surroundings, but did not allow CNN to see the alleged tunnel.
+The IDF only permitted CNN entrance to a tunnel outside the cemetery perimeter.
+CNN was unable to determine if the tunnel was located underneath the cemetery or not.
+The IDF claimed the destruction of the cemetery grounds was necessary in order to find and destroy the tunnel.